yvvki/bunup/docs/docs/builtin-plugins/exports.md

 });
 ```

-When using the exports plugin, your package.json will be automatically updated with the correct exports field each time you build.
+This will automatically update your package.json with the correct exports field each time you build.
 For example:

 ```json [package.json]
 {